emmajanedrews/base-template/_posts/2017-09-15-were-holding-a-contest--could-you-be-the-lucky-winner.md

 It’s really as simple as that.
 With just two steps, you can qualify to win two tickets to what we’re sure will be an awesome game.

-There’s plenty of time to enter, so don’t forget to do so. **The contest starts today and the winner will be announced on Monday, October 2nd based on a random drawing.**
+There’s plenty of time to enter, but don't forget. **The contest starts today and the winner will be announced on Monday, October 2nd based on a random drawing.**

 We hope you’ll participate, because we’d love to make you the lucky winner.